Boen97/BackStore/notes/computer-network/Chapter-4-network-layer-data-plane.md

 > software-defined networking (SDN)
 - where the network is “software-defined” because the controller that computes forwarding tables and interacts with routers is implemented in software

+#### Network Service Model
+- the services provided by Network Layer.
+1. best-effort service.
+   The Internet’s network layer provides a single service, known as best-effort service.

+#### Terms
+- packet switch
+> a general packet-switching device that transfer a packet from input link interface to output link interface.

+- link-layer switches
+> base their forwarding decision on values in the fields of the link-layer frame;
+- link-layer(layer 2) devices

+- routers
+> base their forwarding decision on header field values in the network-layer datagram.
+- routers are network layer(layer 3) devices.